huyuhui001/mySite/docs/cloud/KubernetesFoundationMemo.md

 **Kubernetes Components**:

-* **Control Plane Components**
+* Control Plane Components
+    * kube-apiserver:
-    * **kube-apiserver**: query and manipulate the state of objects in Kubernetes.
+        * query and manipulate the state of objects in Kubernetes.
+        * play as "communication hub" among all resources in cluster.
+        * provide cluster security authentication, authorization, and role assignment.
+        * the only one can connect to `etcd`.
+    * etcd:
-    * **etcd**: all Kubernetes objects are stored on etcd.
-Kubernetes objects are persistent **entities** in the Kubernetes system, which are used to represent the state of your cluster.
+        * all Kubernetes objects are stored on etcd.
+        * Kubernetes objects are persistent **entities** in the Kubernetes system, which are used to represent the state of your cluster.
+    * kube-scheduler:
-    * **kube-scheduler**: watches for newly created Pods with no assigned node, and selects a node for them to run on.
+        * watches for newly created Pods with no assigned node, and selects a node for them to run on.
-    * **kube-controller-manager**: runs controller processes.
+    * kube-controller-manager: runs controller processes.
         * *Node controller*: Responsible for noticing and responding when nodes go down.
         * *Job controller*: Watches for Job objects that represent one-off tasks, then creates Pods to run those tasks to completion.
         * *Endpoints controller*: Populates the Endpoints object (that is, joins Services & Pods).
         * *Service Account & Token controllers*: Create default accounts and API access tokens for new namespaces.
-    * **cloud-controller-manager**: embeds cloud-specific control logic and only runs controllers that are specific to your cloud provider, no need for own premises and learning environment.
+    * cloud-controller-manager: embeds cloud-specific control logic and only runs controllers that are specific to your cloud provider, no need for own premises and learning environment.
         * *Node controller*: For checking the cloud provider to determine if a node has been deleted in the cloud after it stops responding
         * *Route controller*: For setting up routes in the underlying cloud infrastructure
         * *Service controller*: For creating, updating and deleting cloud provider load balancers
+* Node Components
-* **Node Components**
+    * kubelet:
-    * **kubelet**: An agent that runs on each node in the cluster.
-It makes sure that containers are running in a Pod.
+        * An agent that runs on each node in the cluster.
+        * Manage node.
+It makes sure that containers are running in a Pod. `kubelet` registers and updates nodes information to APIServer, and APIServer stores them into `etcd`.
+        * Manage pod.
+Watch pod via APIServer, and action on pods or containers in pods.
+        * Health check at container level.
+    * kube-proxy:
+        * is a network proxy that runs on each node in cluster.
+            * iptables
+            * ipvs
-    * **kube-proxy**: maintains network rules on nodes.
+        * maintains network rules on nodes.
+    * Container runtime:
-    * **Container runtime**: is the software that is responsible for running containers.
+        * is the software that is responsible for running containers.
 * Addons
     * DNS: is a DNS server and required by all Kubernetes clusters.
     * Web UI (Dashboard): web-based UI for Kubernetes clusters.